-The shift to digital typically makes these processes cheaper, creates better risk-adjusted outcomes, and often results in better end-customer experiences.
-However, for new fintech companies, customer connectivity and trust can take a long time to develop as consumer behavior can be hard to change when it relates to financial decision making.
-But once these businesses reach scale, we think they tend to be highly profitable and sticky.
+Beyond helping to solve many of the challenges presented by a global health crisis, the transition to digital typically makes these processes cheaper, creates better risk-adjusted outcomes, and often results in better end-customer experiences.
+Historically, for new fintech companies, customer connectivity and trust can take a long time to develop as consumer behavior can be hard to change when it relates to financial decision making.
+But in the crisis, we’ve seen technological adoption accelerate quickly.
+Importantly, once these businesses reach scale, we think they tend to be highly profitable and sticky.

 In this piece, we highlight the broad opportunity offered by the digitization of financial services and profile a few key areas (and companies) we find particularly exciting.

 In our view, countless manual processes across each vertical have not yet been digitized.
 This offers a wide and long-term opportunity set as human processes — previously done by bank employees, financial advisers, traders, etc. — will be increasingly enhanced by digitization.
 As an example of the sheer scale of the potential growth, emerging markets (EM) GDP could increase by approximately US$3.7 trillion by 2025 if digital finance is widely adopted.1

 We believe this opportunity has been hastened by the pandemic but is still quite early in its growth curve and expect the trend to persist throughout the 2020s.
 Many of the leaders in this space have grown consistently at 10% – 15% CAGRs (compound annual growth rates) for years, but their market shares remain small, potentially offering long runways for growth (Figure 1).